Step Away from the Dating Site. Walk Out of the Bar.

 This is not fresh new advice, I’m only reiterating what should be repeated yet again… and I have seen it work miraculously time and time again.

 Improve yourself.
 Make yourself more dateable in a win win arena of possibility where the women you want to meet hang out.
 And if that special someone isn’t there, you will still come out enhanced and with new friends… while paying a whole lot less for bar tabs, or inching closer to your credit limit with dating sites.
-You’ve had all your shots.
-You’re willing to wear a mask.
-It’s easy.
+It’s not that hard.

-The hardest part is to figure out what you want or need.
+The hard part is figuring out what you want or need.
 This could be anything from working on a chronic bad habit to gaining a new skill to frivolous entertainment.
 Any one of these suggestions will land you in a place where women who share your interests will be hanging out in ones or twos or droves.
 And it will hardly cost you anything.
 Here’s my (incomplete) list from frivolity to more serious self care:

 On the community message board at your local library you will find Board Game Night.
 No?
 Try the Mystery Book Club or any book club.
 Join a writers group.
 Volunteer with the Friends and sort donations.
 Your library is where the free possibilities are.
 Also, check your local community center.
 Helping to clean up hiking trails gets you around outdoorsy gals.
 Helping in kitchens that feed the less fortunate gets you around giving gals.
 With Habitat for Humanity you can meet the women who use tools and fix stuff.
 They might humble you.
 We can all use some of that.